TriPlaneNet: An Encoder for EG3D Inversion: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs) have gained popularity due to their ability to generate images of high resolution and variation.
 In recent years, numerous works~\cite{chan2021pi,chan2022efficient} have tackled the problem of multi-view consistent image synthesis with 3D-aware GANs.
-Typically, nowadays these include a neural rendering engine and volumetrically integrate the internal 3D presentations.
 Such methods make generators aware of a 3D structure by modeling it with explicit voxel grids~\cite{henzler2019escaping, sitzmann2019deepvoxels, nguyen2020blockgan} or neural implicit representations~\cite{chan2021pi,or2022stylesdf}.
 Most notably, EG3D~\cite{chan2022efficient} introduced a 3D GAN framework based on a tri-plane 3D representation that is both efficient and expressive to enable high-resolution 3D-aware image synthesis.
 Moreover, they demonstrate state-of-the-art results for unconditional geometry-aware image synthesis.

-Main applications of 3D GANs include human face inversion including head tracking, reenactment, facial manipulation, and novel view synthesis of a given image or video.
+The main applications of 3D GANs include human face inversion, including head tracking, reenactment, facial manipulation, and novel view synthesis of a given image or video.
 Oftentimes, the classical GAN formulation does not support trivial inversion, i.e.~finding the appropriate code in the learned GAN space for a given sample.
 A straightforward way to achieve this is by obtaining the latent code of the input image via optimization-based or encoder-based approaches, i.e.~applying 2D GAN inversion techniques.
 An existing branch of research studies 2D GAN inversion in high detail~\cite{abdal2019image2stylegan,richardson2021encoding,alaluf2021restyle,abdal2020image2stylegan++,zhu2020domain,tewari2020pie}, but nevertheless, the problem remains underexplored in 3D.